liferay/liferay-docs/discover/portal/articles/110-collaboration/04-collaborating/02-message-boards/05-mb-subscriptions-lists.markdown

 In the user subscriptions mechanism, the Message Boards app uses its configured *Email From* address to send email notifications to subscribed users.
 The app can also import email replies to message board notifications directly into the message board.
-This lets users interact on the message board via email without needing to log in and view the message board directly.
+Then, users can interact on the message board via email without logging in to view the message board directly.
 This is disabled by default.
-To enable it, add the following line to your `portal-ext.properties`
+To enable it, add the following line to your `portal-ext.properties` file:
-file:

     pop.server.notifications.enabled=true